Set up SPF in Office 365 to help prevent spoofing

 Updating your SPF TXT record for Office 365

 Before you update the TXT record in DNS, you need to gather some information and determine the format of the record.
 This will help prevent you from generating DNS errors.
-For advanced examples, a more detailed discussion about supported SPF syntax, see How SPF works to prevent spoofing and phishing in Office 365.
+For advanced examples and a more detailed discussion about supported SPF syntax, see How SPF works to prevent spoofing and phishing in Office 365.

 Gather this information: